 - Personalizing content based on a person’s position in the purchase funnel

-- Making better hiring, restructuring and reward systems for sales teams
+- Making better hiring, restructuring and rewards and incentives systems for sales team.

 - Suggesting the best use of a sales rep’s time for individual accounts/customers.
 For instance, if a lead has gone cold with your brand but is still searching other brands, a sales rep can reactivate that lead’s interest with special offers and discounts.

 So, how can you know if your business’ operations are optimized?
 While increased productivity and better revenue results are natural consequence of streamlined business operations, we think, the hallmark of agility within an organization is quality, and, the efficiency with which this quality is delivered.

 For Best Digital Transformation Results, Invest in People

 Digital transformation can help you engage customers better.
 How?
 With data.
 When you have tech that’s powerful enough to collect massive amounts of unstructured data and then derive meaningful insights from that data, this primes your organization to deliver services to your customers in a more meaningful way.

 That being said, none of these things can happen if you don’t sort out the “people” part of the equation.
 Employees are just as important as your technology investment when it comes to value creation and better service delivery.
 You must, therefore, not only make your employees an integral part of the change, but also equip them to better adapt to the organization’s new way of “thinking”.

 Important questions to start you on your digital transformation journey